keyz182/Pyler/README.md

 - [x] Distribute render tasks with Celery
 - [x] User Redis as a lock service to prevent the same metatile being rendered multiple times
 - [x] Figure out a way to configure/read styles to use
+- [0] Assuming both worker and server have access to the same folder.
+NFS works for distributed, by probably not optimal.
+Work out the best way to store the data.
+Database?
+Distributed FS?
+Memcached or similar?

 ##Installing
 You'll need mapnik2 installed, along with python bindings.
 Currently only tested with python 2.7, if I can get the mapnik bindings for python 3 installed, I'll test with those.